 With all the rear seats in place, the 500X's boot will hold 350 litres of luggage – which is less than the Nissan Juke, Renault Captur or MINI Countryman can manage, yet should still prove pretty useful.

 With the rear seats lowered, that space expands to 1,000 litres for carrying any larger or bulkier items.
 A wide boot opening and an (optional) adjustable boot floor boost practicality – the latter lets you have either a fully flat floor to make sliding big boxes in easier, or drop the floor down below the level of the lip to maximise capacity.

 With the basic 1.6-litre E-Torq petrol engine fitted, the Fiat 500X could previously only pull 800kg, so if you wanted to tow a trailer or small caravan, you were better off looking further up the range.
-The two new petrol engines have towing limits of 1,200kg, but caravan owners may miss the 2.0-litre Multijet diesel model.
+The 1.0-litre and 1.3-litre petrol engines have towing limits of 1,200kg, while it’s 1,450kg for the mild-hybrid 1.5-litre engine, but caravan owners may miss the 2.0-litre Multijet diesel model.